[Skynet] The hook method for malloc in skynet

 Intro

-in skynet’s source code, I was much confused by this design:
+When I first encoutered skynet_malloc.h in skynet’s source code, I was much confused by this design:

 - Why does the header both define marcos(e.g.

-)? - Why is there no
+skynet_malloc)and declarations(e.g.void* skynet_malloc(size_t sz))? - Why is there no

-file to provide these definitions?
+skynet_malloc.cfile to provide these definitions?

-defines it.
+Additionally, while malloc_hook.h and malloc_hook.c form a compilation unit. malloc_hook.h does not declare skynet_malloc, instead, malloc_hook.c defines it.
 If we just simply treat it as deplication, when we try to remove this function, although we can pass compilation safely, we cannot run skynet framework.

 In this article, I aim to provide a clear and understandable explanation of this design.
 This article is relatively short, as the concept may seem complex at first but is actually quite simple.